-High-volume community users can access records if any of the following conditions are met:
+High-volume community users can access the following types of records, based on specific conditions:

-- They have "Update" access on the account they belong to. - They own the record. - They can access a record's parent, and the organization-wide sharing setting for that record is Controlled by Parent. - The organization-wide sharing setting for the object is Public Read Only or Public Read/Write.
+- They can access their own account and contact records, based on implicit sharing. - They have "Read" access on the account they belong to. - They can access a record's parent, and the organization-wide sharing setting for that record is Controlled by Parent. - The organization-wide sharing setting for the object is Public Read Only or Public Read/Write.

-Admins can create sharing sets to grant high-volume community users additional access to records; see Grant High-Volume Community Users Access to Records.
+Admins can create sharing sets to grant high-volume community users additional access to records; see Use Sharing Sets to Grant High-Volume Community Users Access to Records.